NSAKEY/happy-dance/README.md

 If you want to take it a step further, you could install Tor, set up ssh as an authenticated hidden service (So the hidden service descriptor can't be readily harvested by bad actors and researchers), and then set your sshd's bind address to 127.0.0.1.
 It's probably the ultimate in security through obscurity.

 To use this repository, OpenSSH 6.5 or higher is required.
 It was tested on FreeBSD 10.1 and 11, Ubuntu 14.04 and 15.04, CentOS 7, Debian Jessie, and Debian Wheezy with the "ssh" package from wheezy-backports (OpenSSH 6.6) installed.
+It will also work on Solaris 11.2 if you change the shell to /bin/bash and have OpenCSW's OpenSSH package installed.
 If you're stuck using an older version of OpenSSH, I really can't help you.
 Here are the commands you'll want to run:

 ```sh
 git clone https://github.com/NSAKEY/happy-dance.git